arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

+<strong>Vladimir</strong><strong> Putin</strong>, Russia’s president, declared the illegal <strong>annexation</strong> of four regions of Ukraine during an address at the Kremlin.
+The announcement followed [sham referendums](https://www.economist.com/leaders/2022/09/29/ignore-putins-fake-referendums-and-keep-helping-ukraine) in the areas.
+Mr Putin warned Ukraine and the West that the sovereignty of these areas would not be open to future negotiation as those living within them had become Russian citizens “forever”.

 President Joe Biden said <strong>Hurricane Ian</strong> may have caused a “substantial loss of life”, possibly making it the “[deadliest hurricane](https://www.economist.com/united-states/2022/09/29/hurricane-ian-pummels-florida) in Florida’s history”.
 The president declared it a major disaster, unleashing federal aid for several counties.
 Ian left more than 2m people in Florida without power.
 The hurricane is expected to hit South Carolina on Friday.

-<strong>America</strong> will “never, never, never recognise Russia’s claims on Ukraine sovereign territory”, according to Mr Biden.
-His comments came before Russia’s formal announcement, expected on Friday, of its annexation of four Ukrainian regions where it held [sham referendums](https://www.economist.com/leaders/2022/09/29/ignore-putins-fake-referendums-and-keep-helping-ukraine) in the past week.
-Meanwhile Ukrainian officials said that 23 civilians were killed by a <strong>Russian missile attack</strong> in Zaporizhia, a Ukrainian-held city within one of these regions.

 <strong>Liz Truss</strong>, Britain’s new prime minister, met with the government’s independent economic advisers on Friday, as she struggles to contain the [fallout](https://www.economist.com/leaders/2022/09/28/how-not-to-run-a-country) from last week’s [disastrous mini-budget](https://www.economist.com/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically).
 A <em>Times </em>newspaper poll put her Conservatives 33 points behind Labour following the unveiling of huge unfunded tax cuts that caused the pound to crash, the Bank of England to intervene over rising gilt yields and the IMF to criticise the plan.